The #1 Most Underrated Quality in an Entrepreneur

 Shaan Puri

-last podcast you said every month we sit down at the end of the month at our table and we review the month's budget financial decisions key financial decisions that were made we discuss unresolved issues that might be lingering I'm kinda into the parr corporation parr corp is probably one of my favorite corporations to learn from and I think the way you run your marriage like a business partnership is both effective and hilarious
+> "Every month we sit down at the end of the month at our table, and we review the month's budget, financial decisions — key financial decisions that were made.
+We discuss unresolved issues that might be lingering."
+I'm kinda into *Parr Corporation*. *Parr Corp.* is probably one of my favorite corporations to learn from, and I think the way you run your *marriage like a business partnership* is both effective and hilarious.

 Sam Parr